ChickenKyiv/recipe-antd/local.md

 ---

 Localization is hard, especially if you don't have native team members that can point at your mistakes.
 hint: Don't try to tackle project localization by Google Translate.
-But one of our authors actually uses Google Spreadsheets functions to translate short labels.
+But one of our authors uses Google Spreadsheets functions to translate short labels.

 Let's quickly mention problems related to going globally. naming conventions - this part varies even in different professions